-Personal Contract Hire ('PCH') is a type of leasing and a way of acquiring the use of a vehicle without
+PCH is form of leasing to get the use of a vehicle without taking ownership

-The PCH hire period is usually a number of months or years during which the vehicle
+The leasing period (or 'term') is usually a number of months or years during which the vehicle

-is still owned by the leasing company.
-Effectively the lessee (the person
+is still owned by the leasing company (the 'lessor') but is rented to the user (the 'lessee').

-to whom the vehicle is leased) is borrowing the vehicle from the leasing company for a fixed
+Effectively the lessee is borrowing the vehicle from the lessor for a fixed

-period in return for a lease or hire payment often called a 'rental'.
+period in return for a lease payment (or 'rental').

 During the lease period the lessee pays a rental to the leasing company which covers

-the costs incurred by the leasing company to operate the vehicle, plus a profit for the lessor.
+the costs incurred by the lessor to operate the vehicle, plus a profit for the lessor.

 At the end of the lease period the lessee normally returns the vehicle to the leasing